On the rate of convergence in quenched Voronoi percolation: Introduction

 Henceforth, we shall refer to the measure $\P_R$, in which $\eta$ consists of $n$ independently chosen uniform positions in $R$, as the \emph{binomial model}.
 Moreover, we let $\Po$ denote the measure associated to a unit rate Poisson point process $\eta$ on $\R^2$, and the subsequent `uniform' two-colouring (more precisely, the cells are equally likely to be either red or blue, independently of one another) of the Voronoi tessellation with respect to $\eta$, and refer to this as the \emph{Poisson model}.
 The two measures $\P_R$ and $\Po$, on the measurable space we can denote by $(\Omega,\mathcal{F})$, are supported on finite and infinite configurations $\eta$, respectively.
 In either case, and for any rectangle $R'$, the event $H_{R'}$ refers to the existence of a red left-right crossing of $R'$ in the Voronoi tessellation of $\R^2$ with respect to $\eta$.

-A fundamental theorem of Bolob\`as and Riordan~\cite{bolrio06} shows that the uniform colouring is `critical' for Poisson Voronoi percolation.
+A fundamental theorem of Bollob\' as and Riordan~\cite{bolrio06} shows that the uniform colouring is `critical' for Poisson Voronoi percolation.
 Clearly, the existence of a left-right crossing of a square has probability $1/2$ for uniform colourings, and in~\cite{bolrio06} the authors showed that, for non-uniform colourings, this probability tends rapidly to either zero or one as the side length of the square increases.
-Building on their work, Tassion~\cite{TassionRSW} established a `box-crossing property', showing that for every $\theta>0$ there exists $c=c(\theta)>0$ such that for all $\rho\in(\theta,1/\theta)$ and $n\ge1$
+Building on their work, Tassion~\cite{TassionRSW} established a `box-crossing property', showing that for every $\theta>0$ there exists $c=c(\theta)>0$ such that for all $\rho\in[\theta,1/\theta]$ and $n\ge1$

 We shall in this paper need to compare the binomial model to the Poisson models.
 The need for comparison between the two models arose already in~\cite{QuenchedVoronoi}, but we shall here need to be more careful as we shall need to pass back and forth between them repeatedly.
-As a consequence of these comparison lemmas, which are presented in Section~\ref{Comparison}, we obtain from Theorem~\ref{thm:optimized} the following bound on `quenched' crossing probabilities in Poisson Voronoi percolation.
+As a consequence of these comparison lemmas, which are presented in Section~\ref{Comparison}, we will obtain from Theorem~\ref{thm:optimized} an analogous result for Poisson Voronoi percolation.